Jin (otter): Zoo escape

 Jin escaped Auckland Zoo on 13 June 2006 because a nesting box was not adequately attached to an enclosure wall.
 To escape, she dug through two walls and climbed over a 1.8-metre barrier.
 Two other otters also escaped but they were captured at the zoo.
 In an attempt to attract her, recordings of otter sounds were played.
 A dog was used to search through streets neighbouring the zoo, as well as Jaggers Bush and Meola Creek.
-At the time conservationists were concerned about the possibility of Jin entering Tiritiri Matangi Island, which is home to endangered species such as the takahē, as she might have predated upon them.
+At the time, conservationists were concerned about the possibility of Jin entering Tiritiri Matangi Island, which is home to endangered species such as the takahē, as she might have preyed upon them.
 She swam to the Chelsea Sugar Refinery and then to the suburb of Devonport, which is about 10 kilometres away from the zoo and a 5.6 kilometre swim across the Waitematā Harbour.
-Authorities placed traps in the suburb with food: seafood, meat and eggs, but they did not work.
+Authorities placed traps containing seafood, meat and eggs in the suburb, but they did not work.
 She was sighted at Narrow Neck beach.
 There were also reported sightings at Whangārei Heads and the Tāmaki River, although it is believed that this was a seal and a shag, respectively.
 On 9 July a sailor in the Hauraki Gulf spotted her and she was seen leaving a small cave.
 Food was placed around traps in the islands of the gulf.

 She was found on 10 July in a wire cage trap on Rangitoto Island or Motutapu Island (sources vary) after being on the loose for a little under a month.
 The trap had a piece of mutton in it.
 She had a few cuts and it was believed that she had swum up to 20 kilometres.
 The Department of Conservation spent about $2000 on capturing Jin.
 She lost about a third of her bodyweight and was kept in quarantine for a month after being captured.
 The media covered the escape almost daily.
 Some newspaper headlines included otter puns, for example "Trail gets otter as Jin spotted on Rangitoto", "Come home Jin you really otter", "Elusive Jin still on otter side of town" and "She otter be back at zoo".
 While she was still loose, people on the Internet were sharing a recipe for a Swimming Jin cocktail recipe: gin, cucumber and pomegranate and the National Distribution Union made bumper stickers that said that finding Jin was easier than finding a good wage.